 Expressive Arts and Design

 Exploring and using media and materials

 Staff differentiate learning for individuals as they work, through use of language, questions and the level of support an individual child needs with an activity.
-During focus teaching times children are grouped at age/stage appropriate levels for specific activities.

 Staff provide a balance of adult-led and child-led activities that help children to think critically, play and explore and be active and creative learners